 Without testing, registration cannot be had, and inspection will have to be done immediately.

-There are some easy to follow rules in this regards, but there are other things that come into the frame when you look into Illinois emissions testing on a closer level.
+There are some easy to follow rules in this regards, but there are other things that come into the frame when you look into Illinois emissions testing (by scanning your vehicle with a car scanner) on a closer level.

 The Role of the EPA